 Trexler Library Copyright Compliance Policy and Procedures

-In addition to complying with the Muhlenberg College Copyright Policy, Trexler Library adheres to a more specific policy with regard to interlibrary loan and reserves.
+In addition to complying with the Muhlenberg College Copyright Policy, Trexler Library adheres to a more specific policy with regard to electronic reserves and interlibrary loan.

 Purpose of the Policy